DebspandanC2911/Tech-Titans-Web-Sahyog/README.md

 3. Start the development server.

 4. Access the website locally by navigating to `http://localhost:3000` in your web browser.
+5. Load the Extension in Chrome:

+Open Chrome and navigate to chrome://extensions/ Enable Developer Mode by clicking the toggle switch next to Developer mode.
+Click the "Load unpacked" button and select the extension directory within your cloned repository.

 ## Contributions